Manishatds/Tailori-Plugin/README.md

 ```

 ### `Contrasts()`
-Get an items of perticular product by sending it of product which you will get from OnProductChange
+Get an items of particular product by sending it of product which you will get from OnProductChange
 It will return array of object

 ```js